techstackmedia/react-front-to-back/README.md

 ## Description

-The custom component named `Card`, which is a wrapper component used to create a card-like layout in the application.
-The component accepts two props, `children` and `className`, and renders its children inside a `<div>` element with the specified `className`.
+The custom component named `Card` is a wrapper component used to create a card-like layout in the application.
+This component accepts two props, `children` and `className`, and renders its children inside a `<div>` element with the specified `className`.

-**Explanation of `Card` Component:**
+### Explanation of `Card` Component

-1. The `Card` component is a functional component that takes in two props, `children` and `className`.
-2. The `children` prop represents the content that will be placed inside the `<div>` element created by the `Card` component.
-3. The `className` prop is used to apply custom CSS classes to the `<div>` element, allowing the component's appearance to be customized by passing different class names as a prop.
+The `Card` component is a functional component that takes in two props, `children` and `className`.
+The `children` prop represents the content that will be placed inside the `<div>` element created by the `Card` component.
+On the other hand, the `className` prop is used to apply custom CSS classes to the `<div>` element, allowing the component's appearance to be customized by passing different class names as a prop.

-**Custom Component:**
+### Custom Component

-The `Card` component is a custom component.
-It is custom because it is not a built-in HTML element or a part of any React library.
+The `Card` component is considered custom because it is not a built-in HTML element or a part of any React library.
 It has been defined by the developer to encapsulate specific functionality and styling for creating cards in the application.
+This level of customization provides flexibility and reusability when designing the layout of the cards.

-**Default Props for `Card` Component:**
+### Default Props for `Card` Component

-The `className` prop is set as part of the default props for the `Card` component.
-Default props are used to provide fallback values for props in case they are not explicitly provided when using the component.
-If the `className` prop is not provided when using the `Card` component, it will default to an empty string (`''`).
+The `Card` component includes default props to provide fallback values in case they are not explicitly provided when using the component.
+For instance, the `className` prop has a default value of `'card'`.
+If the `className` prop is not provided when using the `Card` component, it will default to the CSS class name `'card'`.

-**Example of Default Props:**
+### Example of Default Props

 Here's an example of defining default props for the `Card` component:

 ```jsx